-- Allow children to bring special nap items from home helps to provide comfort/security. - Limit the amount of nap items that each child can bring e.g., one stuffed toy, one blanket, one pillow. - · Limit the size of the items e.g., travel size pillow instead of standard size pillow or body pillow. - Pillows must be washable or have removable case. - Limit the size of blanket e.g., one small blanket instead of large quilt/comforter. - · Limiting the amount and size of nap items can help with storage and with the ability to launder the items.
+- Allow children to bring special nap items from home helps to provide comfort/security. - Do not allow children to sleep in sleep sacks if they are over 12 months and out of a crib/playpen. - · Limit the amount of nap items that each child can bring, ex. one stuffed toy, one blanket, one pillow. - Limit the size of the items ex. travel size pillow instead of standard size pillow or body pillow. - Pillows must be washable or have a removable case. - Limit the size of blanket ex. one small blanket instead of large quilt/comforter. - Do not allow weighted blankets without a written order from a health care provider.